By Hayley Boriss, Agricultural Issues Center, University of California.

 In contrast, demand for olive oil has increased significantly in recent years, largely in response to the increased publicity of associated health benefits for nonsaturated vegetable oils.
 Some of the promoted beneficial attributes of olive oil include being a source of antioxidants, vitamin E and monounsaturated fat, which helps to prevent cardiovascular disease.

 Olive production has been highly variable over the years, largely due to the alternate-bearing nature of olive trees.
-The 2011 crop totaled 71,200 tons and was valued at $53.8 million.
-That year, California accounted for 41,500 acres of olives in the United States.
+The 2012 crop totaled 160,000 tons and was valued at more than $130.0 million.
+That year, California accounted for 44,000 acres of olives in the United States.
 Total acreage has remained between 30,000 and 40,000 acres since 1980.

 In the last 10 years, California olive oil growers have used Italian, Spanish and Greek varieties and high-density plantings to take advantage of mechanical harvesters for more efficient production.

 U.S. grower prices for processed olives have varied over the years but have generally declined.
-Prices peaked in 1981 at $1,200 per ton, and the average price in 2011 for all varieties of olives was a record $813 per ton, up from $733 in 2011.
-The average price per ton for canned olives was $1,110, up from the previous year, and the average price for olives crushed for oil was $563 per ton.
+Prices peaked in 1981 at $1,200 per ton, and the average price in 2012 for all varieties of olives was a record $813 per ton, up from $733 in 2011.
+The average price per ton for canned olives was $1,110, up from the previous year, and the average price for olives crushed for oil was $550 per ton, down from 2011.

 The United States is a net importer of olive products.
-During 2011, the United States purchased 292,925 MT of olive oil , up 10 percent from 2011, valued at nearly $969.6 million, which was relatively unchanged from 2011.
-U.S. olive oil imports came mainly from Italy and Spain.
-The United States also purchased 131,500 MT of prepared olives valued at nearly $150.5 million, down 10 percent from 2011.
+During 2012, the United States purchased more than 323,000 MT of olive oil , up 10 percent from 2011, valued at nearly $969.6 million, which was relatively unchanged from 2011.
+U.S. olive oil imports came mainly from Italy, followed by Spain and Tunisia.
+The United States also purchased prepared olives valued at nearly $150.5 million, down 10 percent from 2011.
 Spain, followed by Greece and Morocco, accounted for about 75 percent of the prepared olive imports.
 Fresh olives valued at nearly $7.1 million were imported, primarily from Mexico.
 (FAS 2012)